Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: The Target-Aware Contrastive Loss Function: InfoNCE Adapted to Continuous Targets

-Due to the significantly increased complexity and compute requirements, these Contrastive loss functions are offered as a fallback strategy in the event of latent collapse with the Center loss or Graph-Laplacian loss.
-All diagnostics and calibration tests described in the previous section can also be used to monitor training with the regression-adapted InfoNCE loss.\\ When combined, all of these objective functions applied to the multi-level, multi-objective autoencoder architecture create a methodology for Informationally-Compressive Anonymization (ICA) of sensitive ML model inputs that is stable, flexible, robust, and secure without compromising speed and predictive utility, as with other solutions.
+Due to the increased complexity and computational requirements, these contrastive loss functions are offered as a fallback strategy in the event of latent collapse with the Center loss or Graph-Laplacian loss.
+All diagnostic and calibration tests described in the previous section can also be used to monitor training with the regression-adapted InfoNCE loss.\\ To demonstrate the effectiveness of these contrastive loss functions, two studies were run, one with a classification model and one with a regression model.
+These studies are analogous to those found in Sections 4 and 5 of this paper.
+For the classification study, the Fashion-MNIST dataset \cite{xiao2017fashionmnist} was used, as it is widely regarded as presenting a more challenging classification task than the original MNIST dataset.
+The downstream classifier was a Logistic Regression.
+The settings for the DP pipeline were $\left(\epsilon, \delta\right)=\left(7.992, 2.78\times10^{-10}\right)$.
+The dimensionality of the raw dataset was 784, and the encoding was 2-dimensional for the case of both the SCRAE and the densely connected autoencoder.
+The results are shown in Tables \ref{tab:contrast_class_acc_results} and \ref{tab:contrast_class_f1_results}.